oidoid/linear-text/readme.md

 # 📝 Linear Text

-Linear Text is a graphical line editor for plain text.
+Linear Text is a graphical line-oriented text editor.
 See [lineartext.com](https://lineartext.com) and in-editor help for user-facing documentation.